-Herodotus, Histories, Book 1, (translated by George Rawlinson) from the Iran Chamber Society website.
+Herodotus, Histories, Book 1, translated by George Rawlinson, on the Iran Chamber Society website.

-Lendering, Jona, Magians (Old Persian Magus), from the Iran Chamber Society website.
+Jona Lendering, Magians (Old Persian Magus), on the Iran Chamber Society website.

-Martyr, Justin, Dialogue with Trypho, from Early Christian Writings website.
+Justin Martyr, Dialogue with Trypho, on the Early Christian Writings website.

-Monk Themistocles, The Magi and the Infant Jesus, from the Orthodox Research Institute website.
+Monk Themistocles, The Magi and the Infant Jesus, on the Orthodox Research Institute website.